What to look out for on UEFA Champions League Matchday 6 | UEFA Champions League

 Napoli were six minutes away from booking their place in February's round of 16 against Real Madrid on Matchday 5, and had chances to put the game to bed before conceding twice late on.
 Will the Italian champions come to rue the missed opportunity when they host a Braga side that could snatch second place in Group C from their grasp?

-Napoli will obviously start as overwhelming favourites but they needed an 88th-minute own goal to edge to victory in Portugal on Matchday 1 and Victor Osimhen admitted the game "was far from easy".
+Napoli are likely to start as favourites but they needed an 88th-minute own goal to edge to victory in Portugal on Matchday 1 and Victor Osimhen admitted the game "was far from easy".
 Braga were left with their own regrets after that one, but Ricardo Horta promised "we're still going to do beautiful things" and there isn't much more eye-catching than winning in Naples.

 Pitmen digging for victory